iancottam91/itf-react-datepicker/Readme.md

 | bemModifier? | `string`  | a class for the datepicker, if you want it |
 | elementId? | `string`  | an id for the datepicker, if you want it |

 You should hold the state for startDate and endDate in your wrapper component and update it with onDateChange.
-See [DatePickerExample](src/DatePickerITF/DatePickerExample.tsx) for an ... example.

 ## Let me know what you think in the issues!